 2.2.1.1 Plant population m-2:

-A wooden quadrate of 1m x 1m size was used to estimate plant population at initial (30 DAS) and at harvest stage.
+A wooden quadrate of 1m x 1m was used to estimate plant population at the initial (30 DAS) and harvest stage.
 The quadrate was placed randomly at three places within the plot and average number of plants was calculated.

 2.2.1.2 Plant height (cm):

-The plant height was measured from the base of the plant to the tip of fully opened leaf on the main shoot at 30, 45, 60 DAS and also at harvest stage.
-Measurements were taken from five plants in each treatment tagged earlier and the average height was calculated and expressed in cm.
+The plant height was measured from the base of the plant to the tip of the fully opened leaf on the main shoot at 30, 45, 60 DAS and also at the harvest stage.
+Measurements were taken from five plants in each treatment, tagged earlier and the average height was calculated and expressed in cm.

 2.2.1.3 Number of pods per plant:

-The numbers of filled pods present in five tagged plants were counted at harvest stages and the average was calculated and expressed as number of pods per plant.
+The numbers of filled pods present in five tagged plants were counted at harvest stage and the average was calculated and expressed as the number of pods per plant.

 2.2.2 Yield attributing characters:

-2.2.2.1 Number of seed per pod:
+2.2.2.1 Number of seeds per pod:

-The number of seeds from five randomly selected pods from each of the five tagged plants used for the measurement of number of seeds was counted individually.
+The number of seeds from five randomly selected pods from each of the five tagged plants used for the measurement of the number of seeds was counted individually.
 The average was expressed as the number of seeds per pod.

 2.2.1.2 Seed index (g):

-Samples were drawn from the produce of each plot and counted 1000 seeds were Weight for each sample.
+Samples were drawn from the produce of each plot and 1000 seeds were weighed for each sample.
 Broken seeds were discarded. while counting 1000 seeds.

 2.2.2.3 Grain yield (kg ha-1):

-Grain yield per plot was converted into per hectare with the help of formula as given below:
+Grain yield per plot was converted into per hectare with the help of the formula as given below:

 Grain yield (kg ha-1)=Grain yield (kg plot-1) x 10000Net area of plot (m2)